Aesthetics C

 Aesthetics C consists of three sub-courses: two sub-courses of 7.5 credits each and an essay writing course (a degree thesis for a Bachelor's degree) of 15 credits.

 The two sub-courses of 7.5 credits each vary from year to year and are often taught by an internationally recognised researcher visiting the Department of Philosophy.
-Examples of earlier courses are The Origins of Art, Aesthetics and Ethics, The Politics of Aesthetics, Kant's Aesthetic Theory, Art and Representation, Art and Intention, and Art and the Mind (see upcoming elective courses).
+Examples of earlier courses are The Origins of Art, Aesthetics and Ethics, The Politics of Aesthetics, Kant's Aesthetic Theory, Art and Representation, Art and Intention, and Art and the Mind (see upcoming sub-courses).
 Throughout these courses, we will be working intensively on developing reading skills and applying theories, as well as analysing and interpreting texts from different historical periods.

 In the process of working with your 15 credits thesis/essay, you will present an independent discussion of an issue in philosophical aesthetics, as well as analyse sources in a critically aware and methodologically sound way.